-Since January 2003, I have been an associate professor of Women’s Studies/Gender & Sexuality Studies with affiliations in Anthropology and Comparative Literature at the University of California at Irvine.
+Since January 2003, I have been a professor of Women’s Studies/Gender & Sexuality Studies with affiliations in Anthropology and Comparative Literature at the University of California at Irvine.
 My scholarship is concentrated in feminist cultural studies; science and technology studies; comparative and historical formations of gender, race, and sexuality; critical approaches to modernity; state-sponsored violence and biomedicine; and American studies in transnational perspective.
 I was a visiting professor at Columbia University for Spring 2014.
 I have previously taught at UC Berkeley and Ohio State University.
 I received my PhD in History of Consciousness from UC Santa Cruz.

 My books include An American Obsession: Science, Medicine, and Homosexuality in Modern Society (University of Chicago Press, 1999), Deviant Bodies: Critical Perspectives on Difference in Science and Popular Culture (Indiana University Press, 1995), and Processed Lives: Gender and Technology in Everyday Life (Routledge, 1997).
 I have written articles and chapters on reproductive politics, the history of sexual science in the United States, contemporary scientific approaches to the sex lives of animals, love of objects, signature injuries of war, and the relationship between war-making practices and entertainment.

 My latest book is Attachments to War: Biomedical Logics and Violence in Twenty-First-Century America (Duke 2017).
 Modern modes of militarization and innovations in medicine are deeply entangled with one another and bound up in a relationship of mutual provocation.
 The book examines this entanglement and explores how ordinary people become deeply attached to war today in ways that are either rarely acknowledged and routinely disavowed or hyperbolically celebrated as painful yet redemptive truths.
 My focus, in the book, is on how state-sanctioned wounding provokes the expansion of medical knowledge to produce new techniques and technologies aimed at contending with and sometimes exploiting the damage done by war.
-This relationship of mutual provocation, I argue, perpetuates and elaborates processes of militarization by redeeming war as a necessary condition for human advancement.
+This relationship of mutual provocation, I argue, perpetuates and elaborates processes of militarization by excusing war as a necessary condition for human advancement.
 I examine a series of cases, each centered around a particular source of biomedical war profiteering, to analyze how the entangled relationship between war making and medical knowledge is manifested in the context of speculative capitalism and U.S. empire.

 Select Media Appearances